btglau/matlab_dynamics/README.md

 # matlab_dynamics

+*Note*: Since it will be quite hard to figure out how to use this code, the hope is that the propagate / mcFitness functions, which contain the code for the dynamics, can be used as skeletons for other work.

 A repository of MATLAB code that performs quantum dynamics on a grid, as well as semiclassical Monte-Carlo for semiconductors.
 The purpose of this code is to investigate the time-dependent velocity / position as a function of various potentials.
 The quantum dynamics is done on a grid, while the semiclassical Monte-Carlo uses a continuous axis.
 The quantum dynamics module is more for toy potentials, while the Monte-Carlo module is capable of including realistic scattering mechanisms found in semicondcutors.

 Quantum dynamics uses fft/ifft (i.e. Fourier grid Hamiltonian), and can do: